 My Dear Son,

-Your diagnosis of auditory processing disorder in 2nd grade was scary for me.
+Your diagnosis of learning and processing delays in 2nd grade was scary for me.
 You were only 7 years old.
 I did my very best to hide my fears from you, but I know you sensed something was up.
 And you were right.

 In all honesty, I had no idea how hard your day was until someone recommended the Rick Lavoie video on what a child with a learning difficulty goes through in class.
 It horrified and saddened me, and I knew right then that we had to be proactive.

-You were a late talker, which a lot of people associate with auditory processing delays.
+You were a late talker, which a lot of people associate with language processing delays.
 And then you had trouble rhyming, which is a famous early warning sign of reading difficulties ahead.

 All of that had me worried.
 My radar was up, looking for confirmation that you might have a developmental delay.